FAForever/wiki-pages/map-development/faf-map-editor-troubleshooting.md

 #### 'Play Map' functionality isn't working {#PM}
 #### Map does not look the same in game as it does in editor {#MD}
 #### Decall flickering {#DF}
+#### Decalls are not mirrored correctly {#DM}
+Diagonal symmetry settings results in improperly rotated decals.
+Fix is to work with rotational symmetry (Center by angle).
 #### Symmetry-relation between pairs of markers or objects is lost {#SR}
 <br />